pywbem/pywbem/docs/mockwbemserver.rst

 Faked class operations
 ^^^^^^^^^^^^^^^^^^^^^^

-Class operations only work if the mock repository is in full operation mode.
+Class operations only work if the CIM repository is in full operation mode.

 - **GetClass:** Behaves like :meth:`~pywbem.WBEMConnection.GetClass`.
 Requires
-  that the class to be returned is in the mock repository.
+  that the class to be returned is in the CIM repository.

 - **EnumerateClasses:** Behaves like :meth:`~pywbem.WBEMConnection.EnumerateClasses`.
-Requires that the class specified in the `ClassName` parameter be in the mock repository.
+Requires that the class specified in the `ClassName` parameter be in the CIM repository.

 - **EnumerateClassNames:** Behaves like :meth:`~pywbem.WBEMConnection.EnumerateClassNames`.
-Requires that the class specified in the `ClassName` parameter be  in the mock repository.
+Requires that the class specified in the `ClassName` parameter be  in the CIM repository.

 - **CreateClass:** Behaves like :meth:`~pywbem.WBEMConnection.CreateClass`.
-Requires that the superclass of the new class (if it specifies one) is in the mock repository.
+Requires that the superclass of the new class (if it specifies one) is in the CIM repository.

 - **DeleteClass:** Behaves like :meth:`~pywbem.WBEMConnection.DeleteClass`, with the following difference:
   This operation additionally deletes all direct and indirect subclasses of the class to be deleted, and all instances of the classes that are being deleted.
-  Requires that the class to be deleted is in the mock repository.
+  Requires that the class to be deleted is in the CIM repository.

 - **ModifyClass:** Not currently implemented.